silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/01_Creating_And_Editing_Content/07_Inserting_Media.md

 YouTube allows you to mark a video as **Unlisted** so that it will not appear on YouTube.com search results etc. Also adverts will not be displayed on your video unless you enable that option from within YouTube.

-[note]
+> [!NOTE]
-This feature isn't just limited to video, you can also embed Flickr slideshows and other embeddable widgets this way, if they support the 'oEmbed' standard.
+> This feature isn't just limited to video, you can also embed Flickr slideshows and other embeddable widgets this way, if they support the 'oEmbed' standard.
-[/note]

 You can upload your video to one of the supported media services (many of the [services that support oEmbed](http://oembed.com/#section7) protocol can be handled in this way):
 * YouTube